chrisdreid/single-file/README.md

 # SingleFile

+**Transform Your Entire Codebase for Optimal LLM Comprehension and Output**.
+With a robust feature set, you have full control over the flattening and the ability to enrich your code with crucial metadata, **single-file** creates outputs that dramatically improve LLM comprehension and response quality.

-**SingleFile** **allows you to transform your codebase into LLM-friendly formats directly from commandline**.
-It is a robust **codebase flattening tool** designed to unify multiple files and directories into comprehensive, metadata-rich outputs that gives you the control of what your LLM can see.
-Whether you need a simple text flatten for a single folder or an in-depth, multi-output, metadata-filled output for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.
+It is a robust codebase flattening tool designed to unify multiple files and directories into comprehensive, metadata-rich outputs that gives you the control of what your LLM can see.
+Whether you need simple text flatten for a single folder or an in-depth, multi-output, metadata-filled output for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.

 - **No External Dependencies**: Built exclusively on the Python Standard Library.
 - **Config-Driven**: Merge a JSON config file with CLI arguments for reproducible setups.